TylerAgostino/caution_bot/README.md

 - **Clear All Black Flags** - Every few seconds, if any driver is being shown a black flag, the bot will send the `!clearall` command to clear all black flags.
 - **Discord Integration** - Provides audio cues for Code 69 and Caution events.
 Bring your own Discord bot token and channel ID.
 - **Scheduled Messages** - Allows the Admin to schedule messages to be sent to the iRacing chat at specific times.
+- **Incident Limit Enforcement** - Give drivers a penalty after X incidents, then every Y until Z incidents.
+The incidents and penalties are configurable.
 - **Beer Goggles** - A very simple wrapper for exposing all the data provided by the API.
 Meant to be used for debugging and testing the bot.